danielharrell/open-eyes-lect-2017-18/Open.md

 can better see how the truth of openness might lie in boundedness, even when its look is boundless.
 This boundless look is again why we call *our eyes* open rather than our
-eyelids: it captures how we seem to see *through* our eyes, to a whole world outside us---as if they were transparent.
-That is, they were boundless.
-But this is also again to speak figuratively, since eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
-For one thing, open eyes can be poked, injured, even blinded---as if staying open meant staying intact, even at the top, as it were.
-There is no straightforward sense, then, in which the outside can get inside open eyes the way it gets inside open jars.
+eyelids: for we seem to see *through* our eyes---as if they were transparent---to a whole world outside us.
+But this is also again to speak figuratively; for eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
+After all, open eyes can be poked, injured, even blinded.
+Staying open for eyes seems to mean staying intact---or bounded---all the way around.
+And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness, by analogy to the way, as we noted before, that a open jar's inside risks being spoiled by the outside rather than sustained?
+In this respect, the outside is something that our power of sight protects us from, and suggests that eyes, unlike jars, are open only insofar as they can contain the outside rather than yield to it, in an act of comprehension rather than submission. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->

+This act of comprehension, moreover, seems total rather than partial.
+For not only do we see outside us; we see a whole world outside us---as if our eyes encompassed the rest of it with the part that might fill a jar.
+Or as if the way our eyes stayed bounded, all the way around, made it possible to enclose the world, all the way around.
+(Maybe the last sentence could be elaborated, by stuff on way we use "world".)
+For even if we took what we see of the world to be partial rather than total, it is the partiality of *a perspective* on the totality, whose boundary forms a horizon, infinitely far away, where every parallel finally converges to a point.

+And to this infinite circumference for sight, the openness of a jar bears less resemblance than the ellipse we used before to complete the parabola, and offer it as a geometric image for being enclosed in openness.
+(Revise from here.
+Re-read later stuff and try to incorporate.)

+insofar as the are open to the outside only insofar as they can contain it we see, . we would suffer rather than see,

+ere is no straightforward sense, then, in which the outside can get inside open eyes the way it gets inside open jars.
 But this contrast points to another: for if the outside *could* get directly inside open eyes, we might say it would *fill* rather than *spoil* what's inside, (revise) it, what's inside, the outside gets inside jars, as we noted before, to spoil what's inside; open eyes can be filled.

 And a closer look at these ways suggest that the whole world in truth lies inside us; and that what we seem to see through our eyes is in fact contained by our eyes, as an assertion of the bounded, as if they were really opaque, in a kind of opacity underneath transparency, as if they were bounded to look boundless. is even contained by our eyes, and can only be a world insofar as it is contained by our eyes why this is also to speak and think of our eyes figuratively, in which this is to speak of eyes figuratively rather than literally open eyes in this sense is also again figurative.
-And the ways it e suggest that the whole world rather lies inside us, and is even contained by our eyes, as if they were bounded. to speak figuratively to speak figuratively about our eyes we also called this figurative, and there are reasons to think the whole world is rather inside us.) , We noted earlier how we can say our eyes are open, merely to mean we are awake, that the way our eyes seem open is the way we seem to see *through* them to a whole world outside us. <!--Can use look of boundless later in infinite circle--> For open eyes, in at least two respects, seem even more intact than open jars, no matter how perfect.
+And the ways it e suggest that the whole world rather lies inside us, and is even contained by our eyes, as if they were bounded. to speak figuratively to speak figuratively about our eyes we also called this figurative, and there are reasons to think the whole world is rather inside us.) ,

+We noted earlier how we can say our eyes are open, merely to mean we are awake, that the way our eyes seem open is the way we seem to see *through* them to a whole world outside us. <!--Can use look of boundless later in infinite circle--> For open eyes, in at least two respects, seem even more intact than open jars, no matter how perfect.
 For one thing, open eyes can be poked, injured, even blinded---as if their staying open meant staying whole, which means staying intact, not just along the bottom and sides, so to speak, but even at the top.
 Yet if open eyes *are* intact, even at the top, then how are they filled?
 How does anything outside get inside?
 But this question points to the second way open eyes seem even more intact than open jars.
 For suppose the outside got inside our eyes the way it gets inside a jar.
 (Move analogy clause to front of next sentence, and perhaps try to work in word "exposure" later.
 Maybe also need to clarify sense of conquering, invading, inside remaining inside.)
 (Already full sentence somewhere here?)
 The outside might then be something we suffer rather than see, by analogy to the way a jar's inside, if left open too long, risks being spoiled by the outside, as we noted before.
 But instead we see.
 And this suggests that eyes are open to the outside as only insofar as it is something they can contain rather than surrender to, in an act of comprehension rather than submission.
 Or again: eyes are open only insofar as they can fill---perhaps always to the brim---from within.